bshredder/gene-sequencer/README.md

 ### Part A - Requirements

-1. Define and implement the classes that model a chromosome pair and its constituent parts.
+**Requirement #1 - Design and define the classes**

+Bulleted below are the minimum classes classes required to define.
 You are free to add additional classes and methods.
+For additional references, refer to "Diagram 2 - Class Relationships" and "Code Snippet 1 - ChromosomePair class"

     - class Allele
     - class Gene
-    - class chromosome pair
+    - class Chromosome
 	- class PunneteSquare (extra credit)

-2. Implement unit tests for each class.

-3. Separate each class into its own header (.h) and implementation (.cpp) files with correct header guards

-4. Archive project to your github account

 ````